Neverblade/DRIVR/README.txt

     1. DRIVR was built with Unity 5.5 and so has not been tested for 5.6.
     2. Blender is required to successfuly import the models.

-The demo scene in located in the top-most "Assets" folder, and is called "highway".
-Otherwise, you can look through the code we wrote in the "Assets/Scripts", or look at the models in "Assets/Models".
+The unity scene that contains the demo is located in the "Assets" folder, and is called "highway".
+You can also look through the code we wrote in the "Assets/Scripts", or look at the models in "Assets/Models".